simoneSantoni/DrSnow/README.md

 # natural-experiments
-This repo contains the data and code behind a review of natural experiments in economics, management,
+This repo contains data, code, and miscellaneous materials on the application of natural experiments to the social sciences (e.g., economics, organization theory, political science, and sociology).